 The dependence on hydrocarbons means that the economy is highly vulnerable to fluctuations in the international prices of oil and gas.
 Meanwhile the IMF estimates that a price of US $215 per barrel would be necessary for the government to balance its budget.
 The country's oil reserves are relatively limited and could be depleted within 10 years.
-Gas revenues are set to total US $30-50 billion from 2008 to 2028, and recent discoveries of zinc will expand the extractive sector in Yemen.
+Gas revenues are set to total US $30-50 billion from 2008 to 2028, and recent discoveries of zinc could expand the extractive sector in Yemen.

 The EITI Board decided to suspend Yemen on 26 February 2015 due to political instability.